kFo/reference/lexical_structure.rst

 A quoted symbol may contain surrounding whitespace, which is customarily used for pretty printing the symbol and ignored while scanning.

-While backticks are not allowed in a user-defined symbol, they are used in some built-in symbols (see :ref:`quoting`), which are accessible outside of the set of commands noted above.
+While backticks are not allowed in a user-defined symbol, they are used in some built-in symbols (see :ref:`quotations`), which are accessible outside of the set of commands noted above.

 Doc Comments
 ============